jaxn-harvey/dev-david/README.md

 # dev-david
-first assignment repo for david module in web dev.
-9/26/2024
+First homework assignment repo for david module in web dev.
+9/29/2024

+This is a little site where the user can find out their spirit animal/object and drag a picture across the screen to get a message.